AstarNetwork/astar-docs/docs/builder-guides/Integration and Toolings/use-python.md

-# How to use Python Substrate Interface to query dApp Staking extrinsics and participating addresses
+# Query dApp Staking extrinsics and participating addresses with Python

 ## TL;DR

 As a Substrate-based multi-VM blockchain, Astar nodes have all Polkadot or Substrate features.
-And [Python Substrate Interface](https://github.com/polkascan/py-substrate-interface) library allows developers to query Substrate-runtime-level metadata from an Astar node and interact with the node's Polkadot or Substrate features including querying and composing extrinsics using a native Python interface.
+[Python Substrate Interface](https://github.com/polkascan/py-substrate-interface) library allows developers to query Substrate-runtime-level metadata from an Astar node and interact with the node's Polkadot or Substrate features including querying and composing extrinsics using a native Python interface.

-In this cookbook, we will guide you on how to install Python Substrate Interface, how to create an API provider instance, and how to query blocks and extrinsics, with an example of querying dApp Staking participants’ addresses.
+In this guide, we will support you on how to install Python Substrate Interface, how to create an API provider instance, and how to query blocks and extrinsics, with an example of querying dApp Staking participants’ addresses.

 ---